petercunha/streamrecorder/README.md

 # streamlink_rs

-A lightweight, CPU‑ and memory‑efficient Twitch HLS recorder written in Rust.
+A lightweight, CPU and memory efficient Twitch HLS recorder written in Rust.
 Inspired by [Streamlink](https://github.com/streamlink/streamlink), `streamlink_rs` fetches a live Twitch HLS stream and writes the raw MPEG‑TS segments into a file.

 ## Features